Is Blogging Still the Answer?

 You Can't Force Blogging

-Not too long ago, I wrote a blog post over on Nurturing Big Ideas titled 25 Things a Blog Can and Will Do For You in which I showcased all the ways - well, maybe not all, but 25, anyway - a blog can serve a business or professional, if they give it the attention it needs.
+Not too long ago, I wrote a blog post over on my site titled 25 Things a Blog Can and Will Do For You in which I showcased all the ways - well, maybe not all, but 25, anyway - a blog can serve a business or professional, if they give it the attention it needs.

 Here are the first seven, because I feel strongly that these are the most important ones: